-Dr. Griffith met his second wife Karen Willadsen, when he was a doctor with the Medical Corp during World War II.
+Dr. Griffith met his second wife Karen Lilly Ada Willadsen, when he was a doctor with the Medical Corp during World War II.
+Mrs. Griffith was born on the 10th of August, 1914.
 Mrs. Griffith was an actress working with the Oxford Theatrical Group.
 Dr. and Mrs. Griffith were married in 1940.
 They became parents to a daughter named Honor and a son named Michael.

 Dr. Griffith practiced medicine in London, England before setting his sites on Jamaica.
 On the 23rd of November, 1950 Dr. Grifftith, his wife Karen and their two children Honor and Michael departed Southhampton England, aboard the “Columbia” enroute to Jamaica.

 Once in Canada he obtained his L.M.C.C. necessary to practice in Ontario.
 In 1959, Dr. Griffith was known to be living at 268 Aberdeen Ave., in Hamilton.
 Initially Dr. Griffith had a general medical practice but pursued studies in psychiatry.
 Dr. Griffith settled in Chatham-Kent in 1965.
 By 1967 he was the Director of Psychiatry at the Ontario Hospital School at Cedar Springs, Ontario.
 Mrs. Griffith became a social worker with the Ontario Hospital School.
 Dr. and Mrs. Griffith founded the Children’s Psychiatric Research Institute in London, Ontario.

 Dr. Griffith enjoyed playing golf, walking and playing tennis.
 Dr. and Mrs. Griffith shared a love of the theater.